Estelindis/storycraft/README.md

 - Provide a clear user interface that does not obstruct the story experience.

 # Website structure
 The website is presented as a single page, the content of which changes as the user advances through the story.
 As all content should be displayed on a single screen at all times, without the need to scroll, a navbar proper is not needed.
 However, a hamburger menu is provided to clarify how to play the game and what controls can be used, in case such information is not apparent to the user.
+When not required, this information is tucked away, out of sight.

 ## User Experience (UX)